-SuccessFactors Employee Central: Global Benefits
+SAP SuccessFactors Employee Central: Global Benefits

 There can be multiple reasons causing the issue.
 For a resolution, check the following:

-In the job in provisioning, the correct benefit is selected.
+Make sure that in the job in provisioning, the correct benefit is selected.
 There can be more than one benefit with same name in the instance.
 Make sure that you select the correct one.

 - Confirm that the benefit is active as of today.

 - Confirm that the benefit's schedule period is valid for enrollment.